 Bars from the SMW (Standard Metal Window) range, used for light commercial buildings and residential windows, are still in production.
 “However, if your windows are in an institutional or commercial building, they’re most likely to be from the Universal Range, therefore the windows that you would consider today for a match are in the W20 range.”
 Though the W20 range of bar profiles is similar to the Universal Range (being based on them), if they’re not close enough the game isn’t over.
 “To exactly match the existing sightlines,” which Joyce notes are critical for many historic preservation projects, “we can laser-cut down profiles.”

-Learn more about historic steel window profiles and manufacturing process: The Story of Steel Windows
+Learn more about historic steel window profiles and manufacturing process: The History of Steel Windows

 Equally characteristic are the glazing bars or muntins, which have two defining elements.
 “One is the overall sightline of the metal you see,” explains Joyce, “and the other is the profile of the bar.”
 A lot of existing metal muntins are a simple T-profile – that is, just a flat bar on one side of the window (inside or outside) and two glazing rebates (recesses) on the other side.
 “However, a lot of earlier windows had muntins with ornately curved profiles, sometimes called a Queen Anne section or a lamb’s tongue profile.”
 No surprise, the more ornate muntins can be hit-or-miss to match, but T-profile muntins with flat bars are easy to replicate in mild steel, he says.